 A database consists of two components: the actual database (database) and the database management system (DBMS).

 The database management system is the software you need to create and edit a database.
 Without a DBMS, no operations on the physical data are possible.
-A DBMS therefore fulfills the following tasks:
+A DBMS therefore fulfils the following tasks:

 - Save data